 St Pauls Cathedral

 St Pauls Cathedral is another of London’s leading sightseeing attractions.
-A building steeped in history, no London itinerary is complete without it.
+A building steeped in history, it should be a priority over your 4 days in London.

 The cathedral has played an integral role in British culture for over 1400 years.
-After being largely destroyed in the great fire of London, it has since hosted a number of high profile services, including the funerals of the Duke of Wellington and Winston Churchill, and the wedding of Prince Charles and Diana.
+It was largely destroyed in the great fire of London.
+It’s gone on to host a number of high-profile weddings and funerals.

 If you purchase a ticket to go inside, you can take a guided tour of the cathedral floor and crypt, climb its three galleries, and enjoy panoramic views from the top of the dome.